Soft BIBD and Product Gradient Codes: Problem Formulation

 where $\nabla L(\bm \theta^{(t)}, x_i,y_i)$ is the gradient of loss function $L$, and $\alpha$ is the learning rate.

 When the training data size $k$ is large, the gradient sum computation in \eqref{eqn:gradient_descent_alg} is a computational bottleneck.
-To avoid this computational bottleneck, we can distribute the gradient computations over multiple workers, known as distributed learning, or distributed gradient descent.
-In each iteration of distributed GD, a central processor transmits the current model to each worker in the distributed system.
-Each worker computes some subset of the $k$ gradients, and return the sum to the central processor.
+To avoid this computational bottleneck, we can distribute the $k$ gradient computations over multiple workers, known as distributed learning, or distributed gradient descent.
+In each iteration of distributed gradient descent, a central processor transmits the current model to each worker in the distributed system.
+Each worker computes some subset of the $k$ gradients, and returns the sum to the central processor.
 The central processor computes the gradient sum from the returned results, and updates the model as done in \eqref{eqn:gradient_descent_alg}.
-Henceforth we will focus on a single iteration of distributed GD.
+Henceforth we will focus on a single iteration of distributed gradient descent.